Consult a Doctor

 GENITAL HERPES

-Can I die from a Genital herpes infection?
+Can I die from a genital herpes infection?

-People who are diagnosed with Genital herpes often ask the above question and others like these: How was I infected?
-How do I know that I have Genital herpes?
+People who are diagnosed with genital herpes often ask the above question and others like these: How was I infected?
+How do I know that I have genital herpes?
 Should I inform my partner?
 What is the cure for it?
 How do I live with it?
 These and many will be answered in this article, ensure you read to the end.

 Tiny sores, blisters and painful itches around the genitals can be very discomforting.
 But beyond the discomfort is the fact that these are almost always telltale signs you may have genital herpes.